reignstudios/Git-It-GUI/README.md

 - Invokes git commands directly allowing any filters to work (including git-lfs).

-- Is writen in C# / AvaloniaUI (should support macOS and Linux soon).
+- Is writen in C# / AvaloniaUI (should support macOS and Linux/UNIX in the future).

 - Auto check for .gitignore file.